Eggshell

 In Any Way Shape or Form

-A hundred plates In Any Way Shape or Form exploring form, food waste and creative practice made during a twelve-week artist residency in Melbourne, Australia.
+In Any Way Shape or Form, food waste and creative practice were explored during a twelve-week artist residency in Melbourne, Australia.

 The title of the project is a playful reference to the freedom of using a wide variety of hand building and wheel-throwing techniques to create the work.
-In contrast with the process, Ellis chose to work within material and size constraints to keep the form in focus.
+In contrast with the process, the artist chose to work within material and size constraints to keep the form in focus.

 A key material and symbol in the work is the egg.
-Each plate is glazed with a recipe Ellis developed during the residency using eggshells as a raw material in place of the mined material called whiting.
+Each plate is glazed with a recipe Claire Ellis developed during the residency, using eggshells as a raw material in place of the mined material called whiting.
 A healthy hen lays on average one egg a day, the same making schedule was adopted for the plates.
 The project is an exercise in productive creativity and the egg represents new life and creation.
 Eggshells are also food waste, a concern in Ellis’ work and an issue intertwined with the use of plates.
 Twenty-five dollars from the sale of each plate was donated to Ozharvest, Australia’s leading food rescue organisation fighting food waste and working towards food security and sustainability.
-The donation from each plate allowed Ozharvest to deliver fifty meals resulting in a total of five thousand meals from this project.
+The donation from each plate allowed Ozharvest to deliver fifty meals.

 The clay is wheel-thrown and/or hand built and dried.
 The eggshells are dried, fired to 1000 Celsius, ground in a pestle and mortar and passed through a fine sieve before mixing with the remaining glaze materials.
 The eggshell glaze is brushed on the raw plates before firing to 1270 Celsius.